Zee2/zee2.github.io/_posts/2020-8-3-mrtk-elastic.md

     </div>
 </p>

-The three-dimensional and 4-dimensional elastic systems can be combined to drive fully elastic-enabled object manipulation.
+The three-dimensional and four-dimensional elastic systems can be combined to drive fully elastic-enabled object manipulation.

 ![GIF](/images/elastic6.gif)